chazzofalf/picascii/Readme_picascii.txt

 Charles "chazz_the_intrepid" Timothy Montgomery 2023
 Use it?
 Sure!
 Have Fun.
-But do please be kind and respectful to others! 🦋 Want Make something out this as in extend it or put?
+But do please be kind and respectful to others!
+Want Make something out this as in extend it or put?
 Well ping me and tell me about it.
-I would like to be part of the action! 🎸 (No, I don't play.
-I just thought the guitar would be cool to put there. 😁)
+I would like to be part of the action!
-Email: chazzofalf@gmail.com 📧
+Email: chazzofalf@gmail.com
-discord: chazz_the_intrepid 🎧
+discord: chazz_the_intrepid
-X: chazz_the_intre [Whoa!
-I ran out of letters?
-Come on, Elon! 😲]
+X: chazz_the_intre
 FB: charles.montgomery3
 Github: chazzofalf

+If you want any other way of contacting me please just DM me using one of above listed contact methods.
-Phone: ?
-Please ask me in a DM in one of the other contact methods.
-Be prepared to fully identify and explain yourself and your desired business with me.
-I am not giving out my number to just anybody!
-Sorry. 🙄 )
+If you do.
+Please be prepared to fully identify yourself and explain your desired business with me.